DrZhivago1/DocPawnOverhaul/README.md

 **WIP**

 The goal of this mod is to make pawns feel damage.
+I found inspiration in [VE-CO](https://ludeon.com/forums/index.php?topic=30799.0) to overhaul the Vanilla combat in a mod-friendly way.
+The way in which this mod handles that are through these features:
+- Increase pain and bleeding rates to Human pawns from most damage types
+- Pawns are less spongey and bleed out faster
+- Pawns are more likely to be shot in the torso
+- Organs are critical wounds and more likely to be hit
-This mod increases pain and bleeding rates to Human pawns.
-This means pawns will be less spongey and will bleed out faster.
-Medical aid will be more necessary in the field.
+- Medical aid will be more necessary in the field
+- Completely save-friendly to add or remove as you wish

 ### Bloodloss Pain